Swift is Community Transit's Bus Rapid Transit Service.

 - Riders pay their fares at the station while waiting for the bus, then board at any door when the bus arrives.
 Fares for Swift are the same as local service.

-- Riders can pay fare by tapping an ORCA card at the station, or with cash by buying a ticket.
+- Riders can pay fare by tapping an ORCA card at the station, or with cash or credit card by purchasing a ticket.
 There are no fare boxes on Swift buses.

 - This video shows how to buy a Swift ticket.